 While outpatient detox has its benefits, an acute treatment program is the better choice for many.

 Patients who stay at a treatment center until their detox is complete are offered protection and distance from the stresses and challenges in daily life that may cue a relapse.
 Acute programs provide safe, restful places where job frustrations, money problems, and relationship difficulties cannot penetrate.
 Such a place may be the perfect environment to aid a patient in his recovery.

 Additionally, an acute detox program lets the user build relationships with other people who are relearning a newer and healthier way of living.
 Knowing that there are other people who understand the frustration and fear of leaving heroin behind is a huge boost and motivator when the line between abstinence and relapse seems thin.
 The connections forged in an acute setting can last for a lifetime.

 A user going through an inpatient heroin detox program will have a natural transition to counseling, which would be made part of the overall treatment plan.
-The patient’s acute status implies that she is in great need of therapy, as the heroin would have had to have wreaked a considerable amount of damage for her to need multiple consecutive days of treatment.
-In therapy, the patient will gain a deep understanding of the reasons she turned to heroin, and how she can apply that understanding to learning how to say no, how to think positively, and how to live clean.
+The patient’s acute status implies that they are in great need of therapy, as the heroin would have had to have wreaked a considerable amount of damage for the user to need multiple consecutive days of treatment.
+In therapy, the patient will gain a deep understanding of the reasons the user turned to heroin, and how they can apply that understanding to learn how to say no, think positively and live clean.

 The point is echoed by an August 2014 study published in the Journal of the American Medical Association.
 Researchers found that opioid-dependent patients who were hospitalized did not use drugs in the first month after they were discharged; similarly, patients in an outpatient treatment group used drugs less than they did before, for up to six months following the conclusion of their treatment.
 The study concluded that treatment for heroin addiction was most effective if it incorporated both acute and outpatient treatment.